valettamartin/malla_curricular/README.md

 This tool helps organize and visualize your academic progress, applying real-world rules about course correlatives and enrollment eligibility.

+The app also includes a global approved-subject counter, a minimum-approved requirement for each subject, a dark/light mode toggle, and a built-in help section accessible from a lateral menu.

 ---

 ## 📱 Key Features